projectGreenbelt/GreenToad/README.md

 # projectGreenbelt

-> The all in one app for status updates and current breakdowns of all public access points on the Austin Greebbelt!
+> The all in one app for status updates and current breakdowns of all public access points on the Austin Greenbelt!

 ## Motivation